ferrucc-io/ferruccio/content/posts/multi-day-hikes.md

 ![](/multi-day-hikes/tmb-route.png)

-With my wife and two friends all had a great time.
+With my wife and two friends we had a great time.

 We took the train to Geneva from Paris, and then a bus to the start of the hike in Les Houches - close to Chamonix.